keefemitman/keefemitman.github.io/_includes/home_content.md

-With the [Simulating eXtreme Spacetimes (SXS) Collaboration](https://www.black-holes.org) I run these simulations and build models of the gravitational waves that are emitted by black hole coalescences, to help aid with this project of putting Einstein's equations to the test!
+With the [Simulating eXtreme Spacetimes (SXS) Collaboration](https://www.black-holes.org) I run these simulations and build models of the gravitational waves that are emitted by black hole coalescences, to help aid with this project of putting Einstein's equations to the test.

 While there's too much that intrigues me to describe here, this is my main research interest.
-But for even more details, please check out my [research page!](/research)
+But for even more details, please check out my [research page](/research).